CybriaTech/DOLUS-V1/README.md

-# Deceptium V1.5
+# Deceptium Bookmarklet Version

-📓Deceptium is a client that can bypass LockDown Browser using simple IFrame Bookmarklets📚
+📓Deceptium is a client that can bypass Lockdown Browser.

 ## Supports